rotundasoftware/cartero/README.md

 	// circumstances it is not possible to keep the files separate while honoring the
 	// order in which assets should be served (e.g. when several `keepSeperate` bundles
 	// depend on a not `keepSeperate` bundle).
 In these cases, the bundles files are
-	// kept as separate as possible.
+	// kept "as separate as possible" - trust us, we did think it through.
 	"keepSeparate" : true,

 	// (default: undefined) An array of files that will only be served in dev mode, and